subuzzavudai/CS7641-A2/README.md

 # CS7641-A2

-Install the requirements mentioned in the requirement.txt
+Install the requirements mentioned in the requirement.txt present in the Randomized Optimization folder.

 #Neural Networks